gregwebs/hamlet.js/README.md

 This uses the filesystem so it only works for nodejs.
 Just add `layout path/to/layout` at the very top of your template.
+In your layout file, use the special content variable `#{content}` to include the inner template content.

 Since Hamlet is designed for client-heavy usage there are no plans to support partials directly.